matthiewbhaines/CandidacyJournalClub/Bush2012Notes.md

 - case/control traits are analyzed via logistic regression or chi-square tests
   + logisitic regression predicts the probability of having a case status given the patient's genotype
     + allows for covariates in the model (chi-square does not)
+  - types of association tests:
+    + *allelic association* test between one allele of SNP and phenotype
+    + *genotypic association* test between genotype/genotype classes and phenotype
+      + a genotype class would be a model of expression, ex. dominant, recessive, or additive, etc.
+      + common practice is to use additive model, such that there is a uniform, linear increase in risk for each copy of the *A* allele
+      + can use multiple models with appropriate correction for multiple testing
+- section 6.3 describe multiple ways of correcting the $\alpha$ value for multiple testing, from a simple Bonferroni correction to genome-wide significance
+- multi-locus models can be used to investigate the interaction of several alleles
+  + the combination of markers could incur a change in disease risk

 # Questions
 - what factors, other than genetic, could be explanations of variance in bitterness perception?